 Primary purpose: Isolation and differentiation of lactose fermenting and non-lactose fermenting enteric bacilli.

-- EMB agar is used in water quality tests to distinguish coliforms and fecal coliforms that signal possible pathogenic microorganism contamination in water samples (presence of E.coli in the river/water sample indicates possibility of fecal contamination of water so does the presence of other pathogenic enterics).
+- EMB agar is used in water quality tests to distinguish coliforms and fecal coliforms that signal possible pathogenic microorganism contamination in water samples (presence of E.coli in the river/water sample indicates the possibility of fecal contamination of water so does the presence of other pathogenic enterics).

 - EMB agar is also used to differentiate the organisms in the colon-typhoid-dysentery group.
 For culture of Salmonella and Shigella, selective medium such as MacConkey agar and EMB agar is commonly used.